Say It With Some Aloha!

 - Always use clean water, a floral preservative helps prolong the fresh look of your flowers.

-- Keep flowers away from those things that dry and wilt: heat sources like furnace vents or fireplaces, air conditioning drafts, and direct sunlight.
+- Keep a Hawaiian flower away from those things that dry and wilt: heat sources like furnace vents or fireplaces, air conditioning drafts, and direct sunlight.